Making an API Request

 Note

-To simplify the URI display in this document, each API is provided only with a resource-path and a request method.
+To simplify the URI display, each API is provided with only a resource-path and a request method.
 The URI-scheme of all APIs is HTTPS, and the endpoints of all APIs in the same region are identical.

 Request Methods

-The HTTP protocol defines the following request methods that can be used to send a request to the server:
+HTTP defines the following request methods that can be used to send a request to the server.

 Table 2 HTTP methods